buffy007/garni/README.md

 # Garni Weather Station server PHP script
-This simple php script gets data values from your Garni Meteo Station and coverts it to JSON file on your server.
-You need to setup few things.
+This simple php script gets data values from your Garni Meteo Station and coverts everything to JSON file on your server.
+You need to setup few things before start.

 ## Requirements
 - linux php webhosting with any domain (I did not test IP address version and also windows server with php)